PauloVB72/PhotExtra/README.md

 	<img src="photextra.png" alt="drawing" width="300"/>
 </p>

-A code implementation for have sed fluxes using photometry in different data surveys.
+A code to implement photometry in different data surveys, eliminating all kinds of stellar artifacts.
+Its main use is for SED fitting codes.

 Surveys implemented: